What’s the Difference Between a Neonatal Nurse Practitioner and a Neonatologist?

 - Provide compassion to patients, parents, and families

 There is a significant difference in salary between neonatologists and neonatal NPs.
 According to PayScale, neonatologists earn a median salary of $205,199 per year.
 Neonatology NPs, on the other hand, earn a median salary of $94,080 annually.
-For both neonatologists and neonatology NPs, salary can vary based on experience, city and state of employment, and organization.
+For both neonatologists and neonatology NPs, the salary can vary based on experience, city, and state of employment, and organization.

 - How Nurses Can Promote Vaccines Without Promoting Vaccines - June 12, 2020